glm-tools/pyglmnet/paper/paper.md

            glm.predict(y)
 ```

-As a result of this compatibility, we do not reinvent the wheel and scikit-learn tools
-for building pipelines, cross-validation and grid search can be reused.
+As a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be reused by users.
 Pyglmnet has already been used in a number of published research investigations
 `[@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern]`

 It is unit tested and includes documentation in the form of tutorials, docstrings and